flutter-news-app-full-source-code/flutter-news-app-api-server-full-source-code/README.md

     including headlines, categories, and sources, through a well-structured and protected API.

+*   📊 **Dynamic Dashboard Summary:** Access real-time, aggregated metrics on key data points like total headlines, categories, and sources, providing an at-a-glance overview for administrative dashboards.

 *   🔧 **Solid Technical Foundation:** Built with Dart and the high-performance Dart Frog framework, offering a maintainable codebase, standardized API responses, and built-in access control for developers.